A Guide to Library Research for Distance Learners in Education

 Second, you can use library catalogs to discover material that might be helpful to you by doing subject and keyword searching.

 Many of the records for journal titles in our catalog can link you to the electronic versions of these publications.
-If you do not see a link to an electronic version of a journal you need in the Online Catalog, go to Journal & Article Locator and search there for the journal title.
+If you do not see a link to an electronic version of a journal you need in the library catalog, go to Journal & Article Locator and search there for the journal title.

-Look here to find books, DVDs, magazines or journals, and many other resources.
-In addition to the 14 million volumes we have on this campus, you can connect to 100 other libraries in Illinois and request that books be sent to you at one of these Illinois libraries.
+Search the catalog to find print and online books, DVDs, magazines or journals, and many other resources.
+In addition to the 14 million volumes we have on this campus, you can connect to over 90 libraries in Illinois and request that books be sent to you at one of these Illinois libraries.
 If you are located outside of Illinois, you will want to check in your local libraries.
 You can find books in the nearest library through WorldCat but not all libraries will allow you to visit or use their collections, so call first.
-Keep in mind that you can also request UIUC owned material through the library as a distance education student.
+Keep in mind that you can also request UIUC owned material through the library as a registered distance education student.
 For information about requesting UIUC materials, visit the following library guide.

 When you find something you want in the catalog, write down the following: